Plain text stays plain

 These are the practical details that matter before a team adds speech generation to a real workflow.

 Teams that want expressive voice direction without brittle prompt instructions should use this page when they want generated speech that is easy to review, consistent across prompts, and simple to connect to LLM tools.
-The core workflow combines expression tags, voice templates, credit previews, and job-based generation.
+The core workflow combines natural expression markup, voice templates, credit previews, and job-based generation.

-Agents use the same tags humans see in the editor, so a non-technical teammate can approve the exact words and tone before audio is created.
+Agents use the same bracketed directions humans see in the editor, so a non-technical teammate can approve the exact words and performance notes before audio is created.
 The setup guide keeps the first path short while still giving developers a clean API when the workflow moves into a product backend.

 Every paid plan uses credits.
 Teams can add credit packs when needed, and workspaces on Pro and higher add central billing for $2 per user per month.